nllz/IRTF-HRPC/draft-research.md

 ##### Internationalization
 Question(s):
 Does your protocol have text strings that are readable or entered by humans?
-Does your protocol allow Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices?
+Does your protocol allow Unicode encoded in UTF-8 only,If other character sets /encodings are allowed, does your protocol mandates a proper tagging of the charset?
 Did you have a look at {{RFC6365}}?

 Explanation:
 Internationalization refers to the practice of making protocols, standards, and implementations usable in different languages and scripts.  (see Localization).
 In the IETF, internationalization means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}} A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C: